devfile/registry-support/oci-registry/README.md

 This folder contains the Dockerfile for the OCI registry server.
 It is based off of the [reference implementation from Docker](https://github.com/docker/distribution), but using a UBI-8 base image rather than Alpine.

 ## Build
+The scripts in this project support both `Docker` and `Podman` container engines.
+By default the scripts will run using `Docker`, to use `Podman` first run `export USE_PODMAN=true`.

-To build the image, run `build.sh`.
+To build the image, run `bash build.sh`.

+To push the image to a repository of your choice, you can run `bash push.sh <repository-tag>`.

 ## Deploy